cbworden/shake-doc/technical_guide.rst

 As discussed in the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_, the user may specify a finite fault to guide the estimates of the GMPE, but often a fault model is not available for some time following an earthquake.
-For larger events, this becomes problematic because the distance-to- source term ShakeMap provides to the GMPE in order to predict ground motions comes from the hypocenter (or epicenter, depending on the GMPE) rather than the actual rupture plane (or its surface projection), and for a large fault, these distances can be quite different.
-For a non-point source, in fact, the hypocentral distance is the greatest distance possible -- the true distance to source will almost always be less than the hypocentral distance.
+For larger events, this becomes problematic because the distance-to-source term ShakeMap provides to the GMPE in order to predict ground motions comes from the hypocenter (or epicenter, depending on the GMPE) rather than the actual rupture plane (or its surface projection), and for a large fault, these distances can be quite different.
+For a non-point source, in fact, the hypocentral distance can equal the closest distance, but it can also be significantly greater than the closest distance.

 ShakeMap addresses this issue by introducing the concept of median distance.
 Following a study by :ref:`EPRI \(2003\) <epri2003>`, we assume that an unknown fault of appropriate size could have